Concepts¶

 static_assert(!ReferenceOf<dimensionless[one], isq::angular_measure>);

-concept matches all the units in the library including:
+Unit concept matches all the units in the library including:

 - Base units defined by a user by inheriting from the

-class template instantiated with a unique symbol identifier describing this unit in a specific system of units. - Named scaled units defined by a user by inheriting from the
+named_unitclass template instantiated with a unique symbol identifier describing this unit in a specific system of units. - Named scaled units defined by a user by inheriting from the

-class template instantiated with a unique symbol identifier and a product of multiplying another unit with some magnitude. - Prefixed units defined by a user by inheriting from the
+named_unitclass template instantiated with a unique symbol identifier and a product of multiplying another unit with some magnitude. - Prefixed units defined by a user by inheriting from the

-class template instantiated with a prefix symbol, a magnitude, and a unit to be prefixed. - Derived named units defined by a user by inheriting from the
+prefixed_unitclass template instantiated with a prefix symbol, a magnitude, and a unit to be prefixed. - Derived named units defined by a user by inheriting from the

-class template instantiated with a unique symbol identifier and a result of unit equation passed as an argument. - Derived unnamed units being a result of a unit equations on other units.
+named_unitclass template instantiated with a unique symbol identifier and a result of unit equation passed as an argument. - Derived unnamed units being a result of a unit equations on other units.

-All of the above units have to be marked as final
+All of the above units have to be marked as final.

 Note